-The AAMC has identified 15 Core Competencies for Entering Medical Students.
-These pre-professional, thinking and reasoning, and science competencies are relevant for all health professions.
-As you proceed through your pre-health professions preparation, we encourage you to reflect regularly on your level of mastery of each of the core competencies, making plans to develop those competency areas where you have less experience and documenting examples of how you have demonstrated those competencies with which you have significant familiarity.
+The AAMC has identified 17 Premed Competencies for Entering Medical Students.
+These professional, science, and thinking and reasoning competencies are relevant for all health professions.
+As you proceed through your pre-health professions preparation, we encourage you to reflect regularly on your level of mastery of each of the competency areas, making plans to develop those competencies where you have less experience and documenting examples of how you have demonstrated those competencies with which you have significant familiarity.

 Thinking and Reasoning Competencies

 |Critical Thinking.
 Uses logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions, or approaches to problems.

 Describe a situation in which you used logic and reasoning to identify and weigh alternatives and arrive at an approach, decision, or conclusion.
 What factors did you consider and prioritize?
 How do you anticipate applying critical thinking as a medical student or practitioner?

 |Quantitative Reasoning.
 Applies quantitative reasoning and appropriate mathematics to describe or explain phenomena in the natural world.

 Provide a brief explanation of how you have used quantitative reasoning to describe, explain, or understand a natural or complex phenomenon.
 What were the strengths and limitations of employing a quantitative approach to understanding or explaining that phenomenon?

 |Scientific Inquiry.
 Applies knowledge of the scientific process to integrate and synthesize information, solve problems, and formulate research questions and hypotheses; is facile in the language of the sciences and uses it to participate in the discourse of science and explain how scientific knowledge is discovered and validated.